Generate-Then-Validate: A Novel Question Generation Approach Using Small Language Models: Related Work

 Automatic question generation has been an active research area in education.
 Generating clear and relevant questions at scale is essential for implementing mastery-based learning~\cite{bloom1968} and testing~\cite{collins2019} strategies that are shown to improve learning outcomes and student engagement~\cite{asher2025}.
 Some early approaches applied rule-based transformations to turn declarative sentences into questions~\cite{heilman2010,adamson2013}.
 A core idea behind these approaches that inspired our work is ``overgenerate-and-rank''~\cite{walker2001}: generate an abundance of questions and then use a statistical ranking model to select the best ones~\cite{heilman2010}.

 More recent approaches have built on the success of pre-trained language models~\cite{gpt3}.
 Most language models available for public use today, small or large, are probabilistic language models~\cite{bengio2003}.
-These models are capable of both generating text (as they are predominantly used today) and evaluating the probability of a given text sequence (an under-explored capability in current applications).
-Most previous work used the \emph{text generation ability} of LLMs to generate questions that are related to domains such as programming~\cite{doughty2024} and math~\cite{bhushan2025}, or that are tuned to different Bloom’s taxonomy levels~\cite{scaria2024}.
+These models are capable of both generating text (as they are predominantly used today) and evaluating the probability of a given text sequence (a less explored capability in current applications).
+Most previous work used the \emph{text generation} ability of LLMs to generate questions that are related to domains such as programming~\cite{doughty2024} and math~\cite{bhushan2025}, or that are tuned to different Bloom’s taxonomy levels~\cite{scaria2024}.
 Some recent work has explored question generation using SLMs fine-tuned on educational datasets~\cite{bulathwela2023,li2025}.
-In contrast, our work makes synergistic use of both the text generation and probabilistic reasoning abilities of an SLM to ``generate-and-validate'' questions without any fine-tuning.
+In contrast, our work makes synergistic use of both the text generation and \emph{probabilistic reasoning} abilities of an SLM to \emph{generate and validate} questions without any fine-tuning.

 One key design choice that obviated the need for fine-tuning in our work was choosing an SLM specifically suitable for education.
 Recent work has shown that Phi-2~\cite{hughes2023}, a 2.7B-parameter SLM developed by Microsoft, can be used to build an effective knowledge-component extraction algorithm~\cite{wei2025} that outperformed instructional experts.
 Phi-2 was trained on high-quality textbook-like data~\cite{gunasekar2023}, making it suitable for educational tasks (including question generation).
 In addition, Phi-2 is openly accessible through the HuggingFace platform~\cite{wolf2020}, allowing for unrestricted access to the next-token probabilities necessary for probabilistic reasoning.
 Finally, Phi-2 is relatively small (even among SLMs), able to perform fast inference on a single GPU with a modest memory capacity.
 These three compelling characteristics, along with its demonstrated effectiveness in educational tasks, make Phi-2 an attractive option for building a question generation pipeline that is effective, efficient, and extensible to various local deployment scenarios.